 ICT research develops efficient and effective technologies that can be applied in various industries.
 Learn to undertake research with integrity and in a rigorous manner through research knowledge, skills and tools.
 You’ll work with a supervisor to undertake a research project and produce a thesis document.

 The normal duration of the Master of Information and Technology Systems is 2 years.
-You will do the equivalent of at least twelve 12.5% units, and up to sixteen 12.5% units, based on their existing qualifications and experience (see Entry Requirements).
+You will do the equivalent of at least twelve 12.5% units, and up to sixteen 12.5% units, based on your existing qualifications and experience.

 The Master of Information Technology Systems (MITS) is an effective means of opening new career possibilities in a broad range of ICT fields.